reekKiE/CompleteSuicideManual-En/English/chapter_11.md

 This is the "assisted suicide incident" that has sparked a debate on the right of dying with dignity across the United States.

 At present, if you want to die completely reliably and safely, you have no other choice but to rely on Dr. Kevorkian's help.
 He also used this device to cause two women to commit suicide in October 1991, and there was an endless stream of people who came to him for consultation.
 He was able to use the device because the state of Michigan, where he lives, does not criminalize assisted suicide.
 In Japan, the criminal law clearly stipulates the crime of assisted suicide.
-That’s why Janet went all the way from Oregon to Michigan.
+That's why Janet went all the way from Oregon to Michigan.

 There is no pain other than the poke of the needle, and you can die in your sleep, whether others see it or not.
-If you don’t want to die in your room and are willing to go to the United States, you may wish to get in touch with the doctor.
+If you don't want to die in your room and are willing to go to the United States, you may wish to get in touch with the doctor.
 However, it is unclear whether he would be willing to use this device on people who are not suffering from terminal illnesses.

 Japan also has a Japan Death with Dignity Association (日本尊厳死協会), but it only recognizes the right to die for terminally ill cancer patients who cannot be cured with current medical technology and is unwilling to take wasteful life-prolonging measures.
 It is opposed to euthanasia for the general public.